Subpart F Income of Controlled Foreign Corporations

 Indirect ownership is the ownership of a CFC through a foreign entity, whether it be a corporation, partnership, or trust.
 Constructive ownership rules also generally apply, in that the share percentages of related taxpayers are added together.
 So if Alice owns 30% of the foreign corporation and her son George owns 5%, then Alice must recognize a constructive dividend of 30% of the CFC's income while George must recognize 5%.
 Bill, on the other hand, also owns 5% of the CFC, but since he is unrelated to any of the other shareholders, he does not have to recognize a constructive dividend since he does not constructively own at least 10% of the stock.

 This new law has changed some of the rules for Subpart F income taxation.
 Before, taxpayers were taxed on their worldwide income, but for shareholders of a CFC, non-Subpart F income earned in the foreign country was not taxed until it was repatriated.
-Under the new law, there is a one-time transition tax of 15.5% on cash or cash equivalents and 8% on illiquid assets, such as factories, which can be paid over an 8-year period.
+Under the new law, there is a 1-time transition tax of 15.5% on cash or cash equivalents and 8% on illiquid assets, such as factories, which can be paid over an 8-year period.
 These assets earned under the old tax system are "deemed repatriated," and therefore subject to the tax transition tax.

 Because the new law has changed the tax system to a territorial system, where only the money earned within the United States will be taxed by the United States, the tax on repatriated future income will no longer be a consideration.
 A primary purpose of these changes was to encourage the repatriation of trillions of dollars earned by US corporations in other countries that was subject to US tax under the old system.
-Since the law has passed, the repatriation of cash or cash equivalents has increased greatly, but it is not likely that much of the non-cash assets will be repatriated, since much of it is in the form of fixed assets, such as factories.
+Since the law has passed, the repatriation of cash or cash equivalents has increased greatly, but it is not likely that much of the non-cash assets will be repatriated, since much of it are fixed assets, such as factories.

 Additionally, Subpart F rules were modified to include more US shareholders of foreign corporations into the Subpart F deemed inclusion rules, expanding the definition of a US shareholder to include US persons who own at least 10% of either the voting power or the value of the CFC rather than just 10% of the voting power under the previous law.